studio-b12/goat/docs/book/src/templating/builtins.md

-# Builtins
+# Built-ins

-The following builtin functions are available in templates used in Goatfiles.
+The following built-in functions are available in templates used in Goatfiles.

 ## `base64`